 Do you have a wage/hour dispute with your employer?
 If so, you must contact a Hartford wage and hour attorney.
 Although you may feel frustrated and angry about how you are treated at work, there are ways to protect your rights.
 A great attorney can work with you in fighting back and getting your unpaid wages.
 Whether your wage and hour dispute arose because of poor record-keeping, unpaid overtime, or worker misclassification, the best attorney can represent you.
 They understand your rights and the duties of your employer.
 They can advise you on your rights and responsibilities in terms of minimum wages, overtime pay, and employee classification.

 If your employer has been paying you less than you earned, you can file a claim with the Connecticut Department of Labor, Division of Wage and Workplace Standards.
-Also, you can file a lawsuit if your employer violated your rights.

 Table of Contents